 Sonja Mejcher-Atassi served as Chairperson of the Department of English from 2014 to 2017.

-She is a member of the academic advisory board of the Institute for World Literature at Harvard University, and she is a member of the Global (De)Centre: Diversity, Mobility, Culture.
+She is a member of the advisory board of the Institute for World Literature at Harvard University, and she is a member of the Global (De)Centre: Diversity, Mobility, Culture.
 She serves on the editorial boards of the book series literatures in context: Arabic – Persian – Turkish, published by Reichert, and Beiruter Texte und Studien, published by the Orient Institut Beirut, which is part of the Max Weber Foundation (German humanities institutes abroad).

 Teaching: Comparative/World Literature, Modern Arabic Literature, Global Modernism, Literary Theory, Biography, Word and Image, Book History and Art, Gender and Cultural Production, Civilization Studies Program core courses.